 I recently bought a copy of the book "Edible Wild Plants of Eastern North America" by Fernald and Kinsey, 1958, 452 pages, ISBN 58-7977.
-This is an excellent book on the subject and is loaded with useful tidbits of information on plant uses outside the eastern part of the country.
+This is an excellent book on the subject and is loaded with useful tidbits of information on plant uses in the eastern part of the USA.
 I saw this book many years ago and forgot all about it until I saw it a few years back on EBay.
 The price was outrageous ($75) and I never pursued picking up a copy since I figured it fell into the category of "highly collectible books" which are usually way overpriced in my opinion.
 Well, I happened to find a copy for $9 so I grabbed it.
 The book has a nice selection of drawings and photos but is not a field manual as far as plant identification.
 It is a book that go's into detail about the use of the many plants listed.

 If you need to ID plants then you need a good field manual.
 My choice is the Peterson Field Guides, namely, Edible Wild Plants (eastern U.S.), Eastern/Central U.S. Medicinal Plants, and Medicinal Plants and Herbs (western U.S.).
 Medicinal plants are also the ones considered edible in certain cases.
 Of course highly medicinal roots and plants would not be eaten in quantity, common sense being the rule here.
 The various flower and tree/shrub books they publish are a must have, also, since they further identify the various species of plants that are edible as well as the poisonous and non edible ones.
 In fact, I have one Peterson Guide named "Venomous Animals and Poisonous Plants" that covers the whole U.S.